maikeulb/flaskuniversity/README.md

 Restful API backend for Microsoft's Contoso University sample application, but written in Flask.
 Features include token-based authentication system (using JWTs + Authorization headers), and CORS.
-There are two branches: `master` uses flask with basic serialization/deserialization and `marshmallow` (in-progress) incorporates marshmallow.
+There are two branches: `master` and `marshmallow` (in-progress).
+The `master` branch has basic serialization/deserialization with minimal validation (only for required fields).
+I created the `marshmallow` branch to facilitate writing more complex serializations and more complete validations.

 Technology
 ----------